jia1217/ParallelProgammingLabs/docs/Labs/Lab4_ILA.md

 * Click *Open Block Design* under *IP INTEGRATOR*.

 * Choose the Port you want to debug.
 If you can't find the port in the exist diagram, we can change the top file code and pull the port out.
-For example, I am interesting in `rx_data_rdy` and `rx_data`, but I can't find it.
+For example, I am interested in `rx_data_rdy` and `rx_data`, but I can't find it.
 Then we can back to the `uart_led.v` , change it like following:

 ```verilog
     module uart_led (